 His non-fiction books include an acclaimed history of the colour black in men’s dress, Men in Black, which was shortlisted for the Grand Prix du Livre de Mode (Paris, 1995), and has been translated into seven languages.
 The Literary Review called it ‘a brilliantly sustained, illuminating and subtle disquisition on the malaise of nineteenth and twentieth-century English society’.
 His new book on the colour, The Story of Black (2013) is described in the Journal of Visual Studies as a ‘a pacey tour de force . . . composed and elegant . . . an excellent, readable and even joyful general introduction to a complex topic.’

 Julietta Harvey was born and educated in Thessaloniki, Greece.
 She came to England on a British Council Scholarship and took her PhD at Cambridge, where she was elected to a Fellowship at Clare Hall.
 She has published on Seventeenth Century English literature and on Greek contemporary fiction.
-She is an Associate of Clare Hall, and is married to novelist and critic John Harvey.
-Her first novel, Familiar Wars, was shortlisted for the Whitbread First Novel Prize, the Angel Literary Award, and the PEN Macmillan Prize.
+Her first novel, Familiar Wars, now re-released by Polaar Books UK, was shortlisted for the Whitbread First Novel Prize, the Angel Literary Award, and the PEN Macmillan Prize.
 Familiar Wars is a story of refugees, Greeks expelled from Asia Minor arriving in northern Greece in 1922.
 It tells, over two generations, a history of displacement and energetic survival.
 It portrays the intimate penetration of war into the metabolism of a family, shaping an individual imagination.